Thermodynamics of Quantum Heat Bath: Introduction

 in the thermodynamic limit, where

 In deriving (\ref{specific energy}) and (\ref{specific entropy introduction}), no assumptions are made concerning the choice of the measure on the state space of the bath molecules, apart from a ``completeness" condition to ensure that $\lim_{\beta \to \infty} E(\beta) = E_-$, where $E_-$ denotes the ground state energy of a molecule.
-Thus, the emergence of a canonical equation of state is a generic feature of an equilibrium aggregation of weakly-interacting finite quantum systems in the thermodynamic limit.
-Once a choice is made for ${\mathbb P}$, we can work out the partition function (\ref{partition function}) of the molecular Hamiltonian under that measure, which in turn allows us to calculate the specific energy and the specific entropy of the bath, and other thermodynamic functions such as the heat capacity and the free energy.
+Thus, we are able to show that the emergence of a canonical equation of state is a generic feature of an equilibrium aggregation of weakly-interacting finite quantum systems in the thermodynamic limit.
+Once a choice is made for ${\mathbb P}$, we can work out the partition function of the molecular Hamiltonian under that measure, given by equation (\ref{partition function}), which in turn allows us to calculate the specific energy and the specific entropy of the bath, and other thermodynamic functions such as the heat capacity and the free energy.
 The results of the analysis can be used as a basis for the comparison of the merits of different hypotheses for the equilibrium states of quantum systems.
-We examine two candidate measures on the state space ${\mathit\Gamma}$ and derive the corresponding expressions for the temperature as a function of the specific energy.
+We examine two candidates for ${\mathbb P}$ and derive the corresponding expressions for the temperature as a function of the specific energy.
 The first of these is the Dirac measure, which is concentrated at the energy eigenstates with even weights, and the other is the uniform measure (Haar measure).
 Both measures satisfy the completeness condition.

 In the case of a bath for which the components are two-level molecules, for instance a paramagnetic salt or spin solid such as cerium magnesium nitrate, we show that the Dirac measure leads to the familiar relation